Daraa insurgency: Siege of al-Sanamayn

-On the 15th of may, the government Criminal Security raided the home of Walid al-Zahra, leader of a rebel group active in the town, to arrest him.
+On 15 May, the government Criminal Security raided the home of Walid al-Zahra, leader of a rebel group active in the town, to arrest him.
 His brother and two others were taken.
 Clashes broke out, and 2 patrol members were killed in the clashes.
 Following this, the town was put under siege, and movement of people and goods was halted.
-Further clashes took place on May 19 as Popular Resistance carried out attacks on the Security Box in the town.
+Further clashes took place on 19 May as Popular Resistance carried out attacks on the Security Box in the town.
 A civilian was killed after being caught in the crossfire.
 The next day, reinforcements were brought to the area.
 On the 22nd, the Central Committee and government forces began negotiations with the government.
 The Central Negotiations Committee was created by reconciled rebels after the 2018 offensive to negotiate with the Syrian government.
 After a dignitary meeting with Russian forces, the siege of the town was finally lifted on the 23rd.

 June

 Popular Resistance intensified its attacks on government forces and supposed collaborators.
 The Ba'ath Party building in Om Walad village was attacked.
 Popular Resistance shot a former Ahrar al-Sham commander near Saham al-Goulan.
 In the town of Nawa, Popular Resistance assassinated Khaled Abu Rukba in front of his house.
 He was a member of the Central Negotiations Committee, and had joined air intelligence.
 A soldier was also killed by unknown gunmen in Tafas.
 Popular Resistance assassinated Abu al-Majd, who was part of an Iranian-affiliated office promoting Shi'ism.
 A Shia Muslim living in Tafas was killed by known gunmen.
-During the night of June 12, Popular Resistance attacked an air intelligence checkpoint on the road between Nahte and Busra al-Harir, killing or injuring all the soldiers.
+During the night of 12 June, Popular Resistance attacked an air intelligence checkpoint on the road between Nahte and Busra al-Harir, killing or injuring all the soldiers.
 In the Quneitra countryside, a former commander who joined government forces was killed and his brother injured following an attack.
 More attacks by Popular Resistance and other groups took place in Da'el, Jasim, Nawa, and al-Hirak.